 Online College VS On-Campus: Pros & Cons

 Considering applying for online college but not sure is it worth it?
-This article offers the pros and cons of online college vs on-campus education.
+This article offers the pros and cons of online remote learning vs. on-campus education.

 The pursuit of higher education has changed considerably over the last twenty years.
 It used to be that going to university or college meant getting into a car, traveling to a campus, finding living arrangements, and actually attending a physical school!
 There were night courses available way back when, but even those still involved going to a physical classroom.